pontazaricardo/Matlab_GUI_example/README.md

 ## Code

-There are three different sections in this code.
+There are three different sections in this code:
+1. Buttons,
+2. Mouse pointer,
+3. Window rotation.

 ### Buttons